rolandtritsch/scala3-example-project/README.md

 [![Build Status](https://travis-ci.org/scala/scala3-example-project.svg?branch=master)](https://travis-ci.org/scala/scala3-example-project)

+Note: This fork was modified to add tests (using minitest).

 ## Usage

 This is a normal sbt project, you can compile code with `sbt compile` and run it